-1. For TOD projects requiring more than one development phase, the development team creates Master Plans for TOD projects in collaboration with municipality staff to ensure that the ultimate build-out of the TOD site is consistent with the applicable SAP.
+- 1. For TOD projects requiring more than one development phase, the Development Team creates Master Plans for TOD projects in collaboration with municipality staff to ensure that the ultimate build-out of the TOD site is consistent with the applicable SAP. - 2.
+For single-phase TOD projects, the Development Team creates TOD Plans for projects in collaboration with municipality staff to ensure that the ultimate build-out of the TOD site is consistent with the applicable SAP. - 3.
+If the SAP recommends residential uses for Authority property, the Development Team meets with municipality representatives to discuss opportunities to incorporate affordable housing, consistent with the municipality's MIHP. - 4.
+Master Plans or single-phase TOD Plans provide a general description of the development program for all phases of development, site layout, development phasing, and projected schedule.

-- 2. If the SAP recommends residential uses for Authority property, the Development Team meets with municipality representatives to discuss opportunities to incorporate affordable housing, consistent with the municipality's MIHP. - 3.
-The Master Plan provides a general description of the development program for all phases of development, site layout, development phasing, and projected schedule. - 4.
-The Design Review Committee (DRC) ensures that Master Plans adhere to criteria defined in section III(F)(2) and (3) below. - 5.
-The Master Plan is accompanied by a corresponding Master Development Agreement that establishes general terms between the Authority and the development partner.
-The Master Development Agreement governs all phases of development. - 6.
+- 5. The Design Review Committee (DRC) ensures that Master Plans or single-phase TOD Plans adhere to criteria defined in section III.F.2. and 3. below. - Master Plans or single-phase TOD Plans may be accompanied by a corresponding Master Development Agreement that establishes general terms between the Authority and the development partner.
+The Master Development Agreement governs all phases of development. - 7.
 When there is a federal interest in the real property, the Development Team creates a project that meets the requirements of the Federal Transit Administration ("FTA") Joint Development program.
-Prior to construction, Authority staff obtains FTA concurrence for development proposals at sites involving federal interest. - 7.
-If a Master Plan is required, the Master Plan must be approved by a resolution of the Local Advisory Council and adopted by a resolution of the Board of Trustees. - 8.
+Prior to construction, Authority staff obtains FTA concurrence for development proposals at sites involving federal interest. - 8.
+Master Plans or single-phase TOD Plans must be reviewed by the Local Advisory Council and adopted by a resolution of the Board of Trustees. - 9.
 If a Master Development Agreement is required, the Master Development Agreement must be approved by a resolution of the Board of Trustees.